Strong-Foundation/Karabiner-Elements-Remapping/Readme.md

    karabiner://karabiner/assets/complex_modifications/import?url=https://raw.githubusercontent.com/Strong-Foundation/Karabiner-Elements-Remapping/main/config/windows-keyboard.json
    ```

-2. This will launch Karabiner-Elements and directly import the configuration.
+2. This will launch Karabiner-Elements and directly import the `windows-keyboard.json` configuration file into your local system.
 3. Navigate to the **Complex Modifications** tab within Karabiner-Elements and enable the imported rule(s).

 ---